 - Enough to drink

-Swimming in the Limmat.
-These two rather well equipped public and trendy public baths are for free.
-They’re a great place to relax and hang out during summer.
+What could be more relaxing than swimming in the cool Limmat during a sunny day?
+Obere Letten, Untere Letten and Werdinsel are three rather well equipped and trendy public baths with no entry fee.
+They are a great place to relax and hang out during summer.
 Since the river is flowing out of the lake the water is generally quite warm.
-Both baths feature changing rooms, showers and toilets you should bring your own lock for the lockers though.
+All baths feature changing rooms, showers and toilets; you should bring your own lock for the lockers though.

 At the Obere Letten you can find volleyball fields, bars and an open-air cinema.
 So you can have a beer there after swimming.
 The river flows here a bit slower than in the 'Untere Letten'.
 It is also a bit a place for some people to put their well-tanned bodies on display...
 Here you can find the Obere Letten.

 To visit the Untere Letten you should be a good swimmer.
 The stream is quite strong.
 It's not as trendy as the 'Obere Letten'.
 There are lawns and wooden piers, some shaded by big trees.
 There’s also a non-swimmer pool.
 Here you can find the Untere Letten.
 The stream is quite strong which makes swimming less fun, because you cannot really swim.
 But it's fun if you don't like to swim and just want to get down the river as fast as possible.

 Thermal baths are fun, especially if you can swim outside in winter.
 A list of Swiss thermal baths you can find here (only German).

 Skiing is generally rather expensive: In a regular big or middle size resort, you'll have to spend from 55 to 90 CHF for a day card.
 For lunch in a restaurant, you should calculate around 25 CHF which consists of a main dish and a drink.
 In addition to that, you'll have to get the material.

 Material: rent or buy